minghu6/PPRE/README.md

 Note：
 1. For Windows, [install upx to reduce bundle size](https://pyinstaller.org/en/stable/usage.html?highlight=compress#using-upx).

-1. For Windows, needs 7z on path; For Linux needs zip on path
+1. For Windows, needs 7z on path; For Linux needs zip on path.

+Warning:

+* Supporting for Gen V hasn't be completed indeed, which causue edition may output a broken rom !!

+TODO:

+* Complete basic suppport for Gen V.
+* For further maybe rewrite core lib `rawdb` to support thoses unofficial roms (hacked rooms) edition.